You are here

 • Washington state ferries employees, as provided by RCW 47.64

-• Commissioned officers of the Washington state patrol, as provided by RCW 41.56
+• Commissioned law enforcement officers of the Washington State Patrol and the Department of Fish and Wildlife as provided by RCW 41.56

 Non-State Employees